KannonZenetism/zenetism-field-physics/lattice-mathematics/canonical-stabilization/canonical-compositional-stabilization-protocol.md

 - generative correspondence,
 - or lawful correspondence.

-Established terms such as “entropic mirror” may remain where they name inverse correspondence directly.
+Established terms such as "entropic mirror" may remain where they name inverse correspondence directly.

 ---

 # Echo Terminology in Mathematical Contexts

-The term “echo” appears cautiously within canonical Zenetist articulation.
+The term "echo" appears cautiously within canonical Zenetist articulation.

 It may imply:

-- source-disconnected recurrence,
+- origin-disconnected recurrence,
 - degraded repetition,
 - residual transmission,
 - or non-generative persistence.